Fluffy lemon buttercream frosting with the flavor of fresh citrusy lemon is great on sugar cookies, cheesecake, and cupcakes!

 How to Make Lemon Buttercream Filling

 - Cream room temperature butter & shortening with a hand electric mixer until it is light and fluffy per the recipe below.

 - Add lemon zest and juice and mix well.

 - Add the powdered sugar a bit at a time and mix well.
 Once it’s fully incorporated, mix on high for a couple of minutes until light and fluffy!

-Because this is flavored with natural lemon the color is a very pale yellow.
-Feel free to add in a couple of drops of yellow food coloring if you’d like to brighten it.
+- Because this is flavored with natural lemon, the color is pale yellow.
+Feel free to add a few drops of yellow food coloring for a brighter yellow color.

 Can You Freeze Buttercream Frosting?

-Your lemon buttercream frosting will keep in the fridge about 4 to 5 days and will freeze up to three months in a sealed and labeled container or plastic bag.
+Lemon buttercream frosting will keep in the refrigerator for 4 to 5 days.
+You can also freeze this frosting for up to three months in an airtight container or freezer bag.